boldare/xsolve-associate/README.md

 // $parts ~= [$valve, $cylinder, $sparkPlug, $smartCylinder]; - order is not guaranteed.
 ```

-Note that only one reference `$valve` will be included as it will be detected
+Note that only `$valve` will be included only once as it will be detected
 that the same object was associated view `$fastEngine` and `$turboEngine`.

 It is also possible to collect scalar values but in this case uniqueness will not